orientechnologies/orientdb-docs/Incremental-Backup-And-Restore.md

 Current database is: remote:localhost/mydb
 ```

+In distributed mode restore will success only with a single node in the cluster.
+If you have 2 nodes or more in your cluster you have to use the standard restore procedure.

 ### Incremental Restore via the Java API
 You can perform an incremental restore via the Java API too.